Best Travel Insurance for Greece (2026)

-Greece's islands require strong evacuation coverage, with the best travel insurance rates starting at $43 for essential protection.
+Greece's islands require strong evacuation coverage, with the best travel insurance rates starting at $43 for a 7-day trip.

 Compare emergency medical, island evacuation, and ferry delay coverage for your Greece trip below.